Franceskling/final_project/README.md

 **How does this model work?**
 We will use 3 metrics to compare the effectiveness of machine learning model.
 The 3 metrics are: RMSE, MAE, and R-square score.
+     RMSE- The square root of the average of squared differences between the predicted values and actual values

+     MAE- The average of the absolute differences between the predicted values and actual vales, all differences have the same weight

+     R-squared score- A measure of best fit that shows how much variation of a dependent variable is explained by the independent       variable

 Source: https://github.com/Franceskling/final_project/blob/machine_learning/machine_learning/machine_learning_Models.ipynb